Numerical Calculation of Periods on Schoen's Class of Calabi-Yau Threefolds: Introduction and Notation

-Avoiding the slow convergence of the naive approximation of these partial results, we show in Example \ref{exmpmain} how to calculate them by solving differential equations (via the ``Frobenius algorithm'', which we also review in Theorem \ref{frobsol}) coming from the Gauss-Manin connection.
+Avoiding the slow convergence of the naive approximation of these partial periods, we show in Example \ref{exmpmain} how to calculate them by solving differential equations (by implementing the ``Frobenius algorithm''; see Theorem \ref{frobsol}) coming from the Gauss--Manin connection.
 As this method is quite involved, in Section 4 we work out an explicit example (of type II).

-The second step in our main computation is to combine the many partial results calculated in the preceding sections into periods of ($X$ and) $\widehat{X}$.
+The second step in our main computation is to combine the many partial periods calculated~in the preceding sections into periods of ($X$ and) $\widehat{X}$.
 The main difficulty lies in finding a ``recipe'' to exactly characterize these periods among all possible linear combinations of this raw data.
 In Section 5, such a characterization (Theorem \ref{thmperMV}) is found in terms of vanishing cycles of $X$ and $\widehat{X}$ at the points in $\Sigma$.
-In particular, it is shown that \textit{all} the periods of $X$ and $\widehat{X}$ can be expressed as combinations of our partial results, which is not obvious (this claim is similar to what is proven in \cite[\textsection 3]{Sho81}, but much simpler).
+In particular, it is shown that \textit{all} the periods of $X$ and $\widehat{X}$ can be expressed as combinations of our partial periods, which is not obvious (this claim is similar to what is proven in \cite[\textsection 3]{Sho81}, but much simpler).

-Finally, in Section 6 we determine the vanishing cycles in all singular fibers (of $X$ and of $\widehat{X}$) in terms of the vanishing cycles on the elliptic surfaces $E\I, E\II$, which are easy to understand as their singular fibers are semisimple by assumption.
+Finally, in Section 6 we determine the vanishing cycles in all singular fibers (of $X$ and of $\widehat{X}$) in terms of the vanishing cycles on the elliptic surfaces $E\I, E\II$, which are easy to understand as their singular fibers are semistable by assumption.
 Moreover, we show how to translate~these statements into a very explicit form which is easily used (by a computer algebra program, such as Maple) to finish the main computation.

 Section 7 contains the results of this computation for all examples of Types I, II and III (more details on this at the end of the next section), based on explicit formulas from \cite{Her91} and \cite{Baa10}.
 More concretely, we give in each example a $\mathbf Z$-basis of the lattice $\mathrm{im}(\mathcal I)\subseteq\mathbf C$ of periods (of $X$ and of $\widehat{X}$).
-All our symbolic and explicit calculations are done in Maple (versions 2022 and 2023) and the results are presented with 30 decimal digits of precision.
+All our symbolic and explicit calculations were done in Maple$^{_\mathrm{TM}}$ (see \cite{Maple}, v.\ 2022 and 2023) and the results are presented with 30 decimal digits of precision.

 A brief remark on our notation: Everywhere in the paper, we use the superscript $\J, j=1,2$ in all calculations which involve the elliptic surfaces $E\I,E\II$ and related maps and quantities specific to the two surfaces (such as their defining polynomials $g_2\J,g_3\J$, for example).
 This is made to distinguish them from the various other superscripts and subscripts used.